Blog

 Messaging-image-1

+Before you start, get your family data ready.
 Safe Messaging only works where each child’s record is set up correctly: a date of birth entered, the child placed in the right family, and a contactable parent or guardian (with an email address) linked to them.
 A message can’t be sent to a child who doesn’t have a contactable guardian to approve it, so this is the foundation everything else rests on.
+If you haven’t done this yet, our guide walks you through it:

 What we’d love you to test